List of Shaman King characters: Team Earth

-Known as the "Flying Zen Brothers" in the 2001 English anime, BoZ consists of two moderately popular rockstar Buddhist monks, Ryo Sugimoto (杉本 良, Sugimoto Ryō) and Zen Yoneda (米田 善, Yoneda Zen) (Ryo Kamishiro (神代 良, Kamishiro Ryō) and Zen Hijiri (聖 善, Hijiri Zen) in the anime; "Zen Hoshi" in the English anime).
+Known as the "Flying Zen Brothers" in the 2001 English anime, BoZ consists of two moderately popular rock star Buddhist monks Ryo Sugimoto (杉本 良, Sugimoto Ryō) and Zen Yoneda (米田 善, Yoneda Zen) (Ryo Kamishiro (神代 良, Kamishiro Ryō) and Zen Hijiri (聖 善, Hijiri Zen) in the anime; "Zen Hoshi" in the English anime).
 The duo is among the earliest shaman recruited by Hao and are not very strong.
 Their spirit allies are Chimimoryo (魑魅魍魎, Chimimōryō), the ghosts of thousands of small living things that they combine with pebbles to create their own Over Souls.
 After their initial attempts to eliminate Yoh before the Shaman Fight begins, they later appear as members of Team Tsuchi-Gumi.
 When Tsuchi-Gumi is defeated by Ren's team, the duo is possessed by Peyote's spirits and beaten by Joco McDonnell.
 They later leave Hao's group, hoping to achieve their dreams on their own rather than relying on Hao's power, and become allies to Gandhara.